yvelltt/blog/src/content/articles/article2.en.md

 ---
-title: Experience handling millions of records: How to improve preprocessing performance.
+title: Experience handling millions of records:How to improve preprocessing performance.
-description: Experience handling millions of records: How to improve preprocessing performance.
+description: Experience handling millions of records:How to improve preprocessing performance.
 lang: en
 image: ""
 date: 2024-05-28